 - Adopt mobile site features in order to get information on the go

 - Click-through to mobile ads and geo-aware offers, such as coupons

 - Download digital products such as ringtones, wallpapers and apps

 Targeting your mobile audience

-Since many organizations have not yet allocated specific budgets for their mobile initiatives, testing a subset of existing, highly-trafficked content on a targeted mobile audience can provide a low-cost and low-risk stepping stone towards building a business case around making a deliberate investment in mobile optimization.
+Since many organizations have not yet allocated specific budgets for their mobile initiatives, A/B testing a subset of existing, highly-trafficked content on a targeted mobile audience can provide a low-cost and low-risk stepping stone towards building a business case around making a deliberate investment in mobile optimization.

-Tests have proven that showing mobile users’ content that is specifically tailored for mobile devices improves the user experience, makes the site stickier and, ultimately, increases conversion rates.
+A/B tests have proven that showing mobile users’ content that is specifically tailored for mobile devices improves the user experience, makes the site stickier and, ultimately, increases conversion rates.